TeamSOBITS/monocular_person_following/README.md

 # monocular_person_following

 This package provides a monocular vision-based person tracking and identification framework for person following robots.
 It first detects people using *tf-pose-estimation*, and then track them in the robot space with Unscented Kalman filter with the ground plane information.
 The combination of Convolutional Channel Features and Online Boosting runs on the top of the tracking module to keep tracking the target person with a re-identification capability.
-The entire system is designed so that it can be run on a Jetson TX2/Xavier, and it can easily be reproduced and reused on a new mobile robot platform.
+The entire system is designed so that it can be run on a Jetson TX2/Xavier, and it can easily be reproduced and reused on a new mobile robot platform.(Fixed for sobit_follower package)

 ![system](data/imgs/system.png)